MADiff: Motion-Aware Mamba Diffusion Models for Hand Trajectory Prediction on Egocentric Videos: Proposed Method

-Note that we anchor $m$ in Eq.~(\ref{eq:mdss_par}) for the inputs of all consecutive motion-aware Mamba blocks for two reasons: 1) we respect the fact that egomotion is deterministic during the hand movement and should not be reconstructed as hand state features in the diffusion process (demonstrated in Sec.~\ref{sec:abla_on_mdss}), and 2) anchoring deterministic conditional information while denoising features enhances the stability of the optimization process~\cite{gong2022diffuseq,gong2023diffuseq,ma2024diff} and reduces the computation~\cite{chi2023diffusion}.
+\myblue{Note that we anchor $\mathbf{m}$ in Eq.~(\ref{eq:mdss_par}) for the inputs of all consecutive motion-aware Mamba blocks for two reasons:} 1) we respect the fact that egomotion is deterministic during the hand movement and should not be reconstructed as hand state features in the diffusion process (demonstrated in Sec.~\ref{sec:abla_on_mdss}), and 2) anchoring deterministic conditional information while denoising features enhances the stability of the optimization process~\cite{gong2022diffuseq,gong2023diffuseq,ma2024diff} and reduces the computation~\cite{chi2023diffusion}.
 In addition, following the previous works~\cite{gong2022diffuseq,ma2024diff}, we also anchor the past part of the latent features for each diffusion step to achieve conditional sequence modeling and apply both learnable positional embedding and temporal embedding before each denoising operation.
+Next, we will introduce MADiff's training strategy and how to integrate CDC operation (Fig.~\ref{fig:cdc}) into its inference process.